Experimental observation of extreme multistability in an electronic system of two coupled R\"{o}ssler oscillators

-The conserved quantity gives rise to a direction of neutral stability for the stationary states as well as the orbits (in addition to that associated with the direction along the orbit).
+The conserved quantity gives rise to a direction of neutral stability for the stationary states as well as the periodic and chaotic orbits (in addition to that associated with the direction along the orbit).
 Hence, if the system is in a particular periodic orbit, say period-2, a perturbation that does not satisfy the condition of the conserved quantity will give rise to the evolution of the system to a new attractor.
 The new attractor may differ only quantitatively; for example, a small perturbation might shift the period-2 dynamics to a new period-2 dynamics that differs in amplitude.
 However, larger perturbations give rise to the evolution of the system to qualitatively new attractors, such as a period-4 or period-8 attractor.
 This characterization of the effects of perturbations also applies to the effects of different initial conditions.
-Because the coupled system exhibits period-doubling chaos, perturbations or different initial conditions permit the sampling of any of an infinite number of qualitatively different attractors.
+Because the coupled system exhibits period-doubling bifurcations, perturbations or different initial conditions permit the sampling of any of an infinite number of qualitatively different attractors.
 Even if the coupled system did not display chaotic dynamics, the same mechanism would give rise to an infinite number of quantitatively different attractors.
-As yet, however, we have been unable to find the phenomenon of extreme multistability in non-chaotic coupled systems.
+In principle it should be possible to visit each of these asymptotic attractors in a continuous fashion by altering the initial conditions in an infinitesimal manner - an extremely challenging task in an experimental set-up.
+However evidence of this continuous transition can be observed in a transient manner by deliberately introducing a slight mismatch in the two circuits.
+We have carried out such an exercise (by slightly changing the value of one of the resistors, see details in \cite{supplement}) such that the term $x_2- x_1$ on the RHS of eq.(\ref{b}) is changed to $x_2-x_1 +\delta x_2$ where $\delta$ is a small quantity.
+Then integrating \eqref{eb}, one gets $e_2 = K - \alpha \delta \int{dt x_{2}(t)}$.
+Thus the value of the constant $K$ that $e_2$ acquires changes with time and the rate of change is controlled by the constants $\alpha$ and the mismatch value $\delta$.
+We have observed such a continuous drift of the coupled system through the various states represented by Fig.~\ref{fig:fig1} when the two oscillators are slightly detuned by bringing about such a deliberate change of a small amount.
+The results can also be reproduced exactly by a numerical solution of the mismatched system.
+The temporal evolution through various states can be viewed in the video clip provided as supplementary material for this paper \cite{supplement}.
+This demonstration provides additional support for the existence of extreme multistability in the coupled R\"{o}ssler system \eqref{eqn}.\\